Rule 3745-300-09 | Property-specific risk assessment procedures.

 (F) Procedures for assessment and remediation of sediments.

-(1) For each complete human health exposure pathway from source areas on the property to sediments, the volunteer shall determine if concentrations of COCs in sediments meet applicable standards in accordance with paragraph (G) of rule 3745-300-08 of the Administrative Code, or shall conduct a human health property-specific risk assessment following the methodology provided in paragraph (D) of this rule.
+(1) For each complete human health exposure pathway from source areas on the property to sediments, the volunteer shall determine if concentrations of COCs in sediments meet applicable standards in accordance with paragraph (G) of rule 3745-300-08 of the Administrative Code or conduct a human health property-specific risk assessment following the methodology provided in paragraph (D) of this rule.

 (2) For purposes of this rule and rule 3745-300-07 of the Administrative Code, an exposure pathway to humans is considered to exist if both of the following apply: